ruodeng/reverse_proxy/README.md

 ## Configuration

-The configuration file `config.json` should be placed in the same directory as the application.
+The configuration file `config.json` should be placed in the same directory as the application or specified via a command-line argument.
 The file should contain an array of proxy configurations.
 Each configuration specifies the listen IP, source port, target IP, and target port.

 ### Example `config.json`